ustaxcourt/ef-cms/wikiwiki/Reports.md

 * Defaulted to today's date
 * Deadline table is sorted by docket number (oldest to newest)
 * When date range is selected, table is sorted chronologically by due date, and then by docket number
+* Date range can be past, present or future

 ## Case Inventory Report
 * Results table is sorted by docket number (oldest to newest)